Best Ski Resorts in South Korea

 About Skiing in South Korea

 South Korea has 4 published ski resorts in the SkiGrade database.
 The largest by vertical drop is Phoenix Snow Park with 720m of vertical drop.
-Use the resort cards above to quickly compare key stats across all South Korea resorts, or click through to any resort for a full breakdown including terrain mix, elevation profile, and head-to-head comparisons.
+Click into any state for the full list of resorts and stats, or click a resort name for a full breakdown including terrain mix, elevation profile, and side-by-side comparisons.

 All stats shown are based on published resort data.
-Vertical drop is the most reliable indicator of overall mountain size — it tells you how long a top-to-bottom run actually is.
+Vertical drop is the most reliable indicator of overall mountain size, since it tells you how long a top-to-bottom run actually is.
 Snowfall figures are annual averages and can vary significantly year to year.
 Terrain percentages (beginner, intermediate, advanced) reflect how each resort categorises its own marked trails.